-The Assessment Committee will annually measure attainment of college-wide goals identified in the college strategic plan utilizing a scorecard that includes the following structure:
+The Assessment Committee will measure attainment of college-wide goals identified in the college strategic plan at the conclusion of each 5-year plan utilizing a scorecard that includes the following structure:

 - 1. Lists assessment tools, approaches and reports utilized for obtaining the goal. - 2.
 Rate achievement of the goal on a scale of 1 to 10, where 10 = done. - 3.
 Provides a summary that clearly demonstrates the reason for the rating.